Karyapos/JFK_complete_data_analysis/Phase 1 (full).md

 This stage ensures that both tables have consistent IDs, matching rows, correct numeric formats, and clean join relationships.

-## **Findings**
+## Findings

-Before getting into the details, this section highlights only a selection of the findings from each variable group.
-The full exploratory work including every graph, summary table, and distribution check is documented separately, and can be viewed in the file [**findings**](images)
+This section highlights only a selection of the findings from each variable group.
+The full exploratory work including every graph, summary table, and distribution check is documented separately, and can be viewed in the file [**images**](images).
+In addition, the [**SQL_scripts**](SQL_scripts) folder contains representative queries used during data cleaning and transformation.

-### **Weather Variables**
+### Weather Variables

 Weather initially looked like it would be a major driver.
 Many sources claim that wind, rain, visibility, and pressure conditions at major airports are among the main contributors to delays.

-However, the analysis in this early phase found that **weather had surprisingly limited impact** on taxi-out time.
+However, the analysis in this early phase found that weather had surprisingly limited impact on taxi-out time.

 Examples:

 - Average temperature was ~ 2 degrees lower in flights with better taxi‑out performance (<15 minutes) compared to delayed ones (>35 minutes).
-- Humidity, pressure,dew point and general condition categories were flat.
+- Humidity, pressure, dew point and general condition categories were flat.
 - Only **wind** had a mild effect:

     higher wind speeds and stronger gusts were associated with slightly higher taxi-out times, but the differences were still too small to consider them a core driver.